pippinbarr/SNAKISTS/process/prototypes.md

 Which...
 I care about.
 So I will do more.
 But we're getting there.

+### 2025-04-03

+I finished those basic problems.
+So now it's "fair" in the right way.
+As I'm noting in the in-progress commit message though, I'm not 100% sold on the comedy/aha value of the way it is right now.
+It may come down to a more compelling shape that gets put in the way.
+May need to read more about "obstructionist" but I feel like it needs to better convey that it's getting in the way, forcing you backwards... and right now it's maybe just a litte too abstract...

+Anyway the base case is there and it *does* work, but it's one where it feels like there's a better idea available... somewhere in the ether...

 ## Persist

 > They aren't allowed to stop?
 Or they somehow persist through death?
 Or the game persists as a layer on top over everything else once you start it would be funny too?
 Just there forever?
 These are all GOOD IDEAS.